9fin/sqlpy/README.rst

 Party like it's ANSI 1999!
 ==========================
 SQL has been around since the mid 1970's in RDMS systems as the bedrock of many critical systems and applications.
-SQL is easy to start with but is quickly perceived as complex when you go beyond "SELECT * FROM table;".
-Especially in the age of web applications where the persistence layer (both relational and No-SQL) have been treated as simple stores of data, and are often behind abstraction wrappers that allow you to bring data in and out of your application.
-But when you need to do something a bit more custom with your data, you often find yourself needing to use SQL.
+SQL is easy to start with but is quickly perceived as complex when you go beyond ``"SELECT * FROM table;"``.
+Especially in the age of web applications where the persistence layer (both relational and No-SQL) have been treated as simple stores of data, and are often behind abstraction to bring data in and out of your application.
+But when you need to do something a bit more custom with your data, you often find yourself reaching to SQL.

-However there has not really been a simple and straightforward way to do this directly from the application code itself.
+However there has not really been a simple and straightforward way to do this directly from the application code itself for large projects.
 Having SQL strings dotted all over source files does not help maintainability or readability.

-The solution to using SQL directly from your application code is to... use SQL directly from your application code!
-Following from the original insight of `YeSQL`_, and learning from `anosql`_, SQLpy is the solution for working directly with SQL in Python projects.
+The solution to using SQL directly from your application code is to... *use SQL directly from your application code!* Following from the original insight of `YeSQL`_, and learning from `anosql`_, SQLpy is the solution for working directly with SQL in Python projects.

-Read more on background here: blog..coming soon
+Read more on background here: blogpost..coming soon

 .. _YeSQL: https://github.com/krisajenkins/yesql/
 .. _anosql: https://github.com/honza/anosql